Fuse Capital

 Series A in 2006

-Vyatta, Inc. specializes in providing network routing and security solutions through software and hardware appliances.
-Its offerings include enterprise-class software that supports network routing, security, and traffic management, optimized for Intel and AMD hardware, as well as virtual environments like VMware, Xen, and Hyper-V. The company also produces hardware appliances that integrate its software with x86-based platforms to enhance network performance.
-In addition to its core products, Vyatta provides a range of services such as documentation and training, technical support, network architecture design, and interoperability testing.
-The company serves clients across various sectors, including service providers, government, and educational institutions, distributing its products through a network of distributors, resellers, and online platforms in multiple regions worldwide.
-Vyatta was founded in 2005 and is headquartered in Belmont, California.
+Vyatta, Inc. is a technology company specializing in network routing and security solutions, providing both software and hardware appliances.
+Its offerings include an enterprise-class software solution for network routing, security, and traffic management, which can be deployed on Intel and AMD hardware and within various virtual environments, such as VMware, Xen, and Hyper-V. The company also supplies pre-integrated hardware appliances that enhance network performance by combining its software with x86-based platforms.
+Additionally, Vyatta offers a range of services, including documentation, training, technical support, network architecture design, and migration planning.
+Its diverse clientele spans across service providers, government agencies, and educational institutions, and the company distributes its products through a network of partners and online channels in multiple regions, including the Americas, Europe, the Middle East, Africa, and Asia Pacific.
+Founded in 2005 and headquartered in Belmont, California, Vyatta has established strategic partnerships with notable companies such as IBM and VMware.

 Exavio